 Ready to launch?

 Did we spark your curiosity?
-In our brand new Beginner’s Guide on Participatory Budgeting, you’ll find a more elaborate explanation of the 8 steps, more information on the exact nature of a participatory budgeting project, and a handful of successful case studies from PB projects across the globe.
-This is what you’ll find in it:
+Great!
+In our Beginner’s Guide on Participatory Budgeting, you’ll find a more elaborate explanation of the eight steps.
+Above all, here’s what to expect:

-- A clear definition of participatory budgeting and the idea behind it;
+- A clear definition of participatory budgeting and the idea that lies behind it;

-- An overview of critical success factors and possible question marks;
+- An overview of critical success factors and possible hurdles;

-- A clear explanation of the different types of participatory budgeting and their specific values;
+- A clear explanation of the different types of projects and their specific benefits;

-- Real-life case studies of participatory budgeting projects across the globe.
+- Real-life case studies from across the globe.